paralin/tinygo-wasip2-prototype/README.md

   - Otherwise return with an error saying we are deadlocked.
 - Call Resume on the Task.

+When a goroutine needs to yield control (e.g., mutex lock, channel operation, sleep) it calls `Task.Pause()`:
+1. Check for stack overflow by verifying the stack canary value.
+2. Call `currentTask.state.unwind()` which invokes `tinygo_unwind` in assembly
+3. `tinygo_unwind` performs these steps:
+   - Checks if already in rewinding mode:
+     - If yes, calls `stop_rewind` and clears the flag
+   - If not in rewinding mode:
+     - Saves the current stack pointer to `state.csp`
+     - Calls `asyncify.start_unwind(state)`
+     - This triggers the asyncify transformation to unwind the entire stack
+     - Control returns to the scheduler without executing the rest of the goroutine

 When the scheduler decides to run a goroutine (represented as a Task), it calls `Task.Resume()`:

 1. If the task has never run before (`!t.state.launched`):